Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Introduction

 Lastly, we mention the recent result of Lei \cite{Lei1}, which derives the global existence of 2D incompressible elastodynamics in \emph{Lagrangian coordinates} formulation, the system there will be a second order wave type equation instead of a coupled system.
+For those interested readers, please refer to \cite{Lei1} for more details.
 An advantage of using \emph{Lagrangian coordinates} is that, we can formulate the system in a nice way such that the bulk quadratic terms disappear.
 In the sense of decay rate, the nonlinearity is at \emph{cubic and higher} level.
-However, in the \emph{Eulerian coordinates} formulation, the bulk quadratic terms don't disappear and this is a major drawback of working in \emph{Eulerian coordinates}.
+However, in the \emph{Eulerian coordinates} formulation, the bulk quadratic terms do not disappear and this is a major drawback of working in \emph{Eulerian coordinates}.

-To better understand the motion of incompressible elastic waves, it is good to know the behaviors of solutions both in \emph{Eulerian coordinates} and in \emph{Lagrangian coordinates}, for those interested readers, please refer to \cite{Lei1} for details.